electron/electron/docs/api/browser-window.md

 The icon in title bar will become gray when set to `true`.

+#### `win.representedFilename` _macOS_

+A `String` property that determines the pathname of the file the window represents, and the icon of the file will show in window's title bar.

 #### `win.title`

 A `String` property that determines the title of the native window.